WyTiKu/ITGS/REPORT.md

 MAKING A VISUAL REPRESENTATION OF BATHYMETRY DATA IN BLENDER
 ===

+Note: While making the model, occasionally save the project by pressing Ctrl + S or going to *file -> Save*

 ## SECTION 1 - Making a Blender Model From A Heightmap

 ### PREPARE BLENDER BY: